Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_EDA_domain/README.md

 The model accuracy can be improved greatly by training for longer duration on a  proper dateset having significantly large number of entries revenant to the expected task which the task manager will perform.

+NOTE: This solution was only a proof of concept on how to build a BERT based model which can classify user intent based on given input prompt and then act as task manager to perform the intended tasks.
+Given proper database access and domain knowledge for task manager this model can be optimised further.

 ### Outputs for Solution 2:

 ![Agent Playing](assets/ouput.png)